AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 ### 16 November, 2018

+[**HI Dissolved Gas, I apologize about getting new comments back to you so late.
+There was a shuffling of report assignments on our end, hopefully this can still be helpful to you!**]

 ## Abstract
 Excess dissolved air in a water treatment plant’s influent water decreases the functionality of the treatment plant's filters and sedimentation tanks.
 The Dissolved Gas subteam begins its first semester with the goal to design a gravity-powered apparatus that extracts this gas from influent water prior to entry into the treatment plant through the use of a fluidized bed.
-The subteam will gather literature, develop designs, fabricate a small-scale prototype, and iterate improvements based on experimental data to work towards a model that may be scaled up for application in an AguaClara plant.
+The subteam will [**be sure to change tense**]gather literature, develop designs, fabricate a small-scale prototype, and iterate improvements based on experimental data to work towards a model that may be scaled up for application in an AguaClara plant.

 ## Table of Contents